Category Archives: Art

 Ulysses Grant had a slave he freed in 1859; his wife held slaves till 1865.
 Lee freed his in 1862.

 Where was Lincoln coming from?
 What was he saying that November day?
 It’s been speculated that Lincoln was proposing a secular religion of administered freedom.
 There appears to be some legitimacy here, but more I suspect Lincoln was referring to the UNANIMITY requirement behind the Declaration — by agreement all the states had to agree to independence, or we would all stay bound to Britain.
 If we had to unanimously bind ourselves, we must have unanimously bound ourselves to some shared vision of the union or democracy, -presumably that all were created equal.
-Five years earlier, William Herndon, Lincoln’s law partner, had given Lincoln a book of sermons by Theodore Parker, a Boston Unitarian.
+Five years earlier, William Herndon, Lincoln’s law partner, had given Lincoln a book of the sermons of Theodore Parker, a Boston Unitarian.
 That volume includes the following section marked by Lincoln in reference to what the unanimous binding entailed: “‘Democracy is direct self-government, over all the people, for all the people, by all the people.”
-Whether Lincoln was now speaking in direct reference to this line, or more-likely, as I suspect, to a more general refutation of the claims of Southern separation and of Douglas’s 1858 white man claim, Lincoln’s understanding of the import of the Declaration was one that few understood or agreed with.
+Whether Lincoln was now speaking in direct reference to this line, or more-likely, as I suspect, to a more general refutation of the claims of Southern separation and Douglas’s 1858 white man claim, Lincoln’s sense of the import of the Declaration was one that few understood or agreed with.
 The North still had slaves — Grant’s wife for example, and there was no obvious desire for a new birth of freedom, just an end to the war.
 Lincoln’s words thus must have sounded like gobbledygook to the majority of learned ears.

 Based on the events and issues of the time, and the un-obvious point of the speech, I’d say the editors were justified in their ill review.
 Further, the issues that bothered them then, abuse of power, citizen and states’ rights, remain as relevant today as ever.
 Do the current editors see any import of the 9th and 10th amendment limiting the power of federal government?
 If so, what.
 Thus, I’m a bit disappointed that the Union & Patriot retracted its review of Lincoln’s short speech with nothing more than claiming to see things differently today.
 We stand on LIncoln’s shoulders now, and though we see the nation, and the Declaration, through his eyes, their issues remain, and the original review gives perspective on the nation as it looked at a very different time.
 Thus, while I understand the editors desire to look correct in retrospect, I’d prefer if the current editors would have left the review, or at least addressed the points that bothered their earlier colleagues.
 It’s a needed discussion.
 When every person thinks alike, nobody thinks very much.